AntoniaSophia/CarND-Path-Planning/P1_Path_Planning_Writeup_Antonia.md

 Which problems do I face with this trajectory planner:
-* sometimes (really rarely - around once in 4 miles) it happens that I get the message "out of lane" or/and "speed limit violation".
+* sometimes (really rarely - around once or twice in 4 miles) it happens that I get the message "out of lane" or/and "speed limit violation".
 I'm quite sure that this is not a problem with my algorithm, but I couldn't really find the time now in order to spot the problem
-* at the end of the race course (after `s>6900`) I get a weird behavior of my ego vehicle which is suddenly executing a rectangular lane change.
+* at the end of the race course (after `s>6900`) I get a weird behavior of my ego vehicle which is suddenly executing a rectangular lane change or "jump".
 After initial analysis I found out that it most likely is a problem either with the simulator which provides wrong `d` values or the calculation of the `(x,y)` values by the method `getXY_JMT()` is failing at the last waypoint.
 * as I use 100 waypoints for sending back to the simulator I even have a reaction time of 2 seconds in worst case

-So finally again it was a great peasure working at that project, and I would highly appreciate further hints in order to improve my second trajectory planner TrajectoryWIP - what can I do in order to avoaid the spontanous "out of lane" messages or the "jump" at the end of the race course?
+So finally again it was a great peasure working at that project, and I would highly appreciate further hints in order to improve my second trajectory planner TrajectoryWIP - what can I do in order to avoid the spontaneous "out of lane" messages or the "jump" at the end of the race course?